-- 25. Subject to section 26, unless otherwise provided in a Law, a compliance notice or ticket may be served by: - (a) personally giving the compliance notice or ticket to the named person; - (b) verbally delivering the compliance notice or ticket to the named person if the offence is, or may be, a nuisance, trespass, danger to public health or threat to public order, peace or safety that requires immediate compliance; - (c) mailing the compliance notice or ticket by registered mail to the named person at the last known address for that person; or - (d) if the named person is unknown, affixing the compliance notice or ticket in a conspicuous location where the undertaking or activity of concern is occurring.
+- 25. (1) Unless otherwise provided in a Law, a compliance notice or ticket may be served by: - (a) personally giving the compliance notice or ticket to the named person; - (b) mailing the compliance notice or ticket by registered mail to the named person at the last known address for that Person; or - (c) if the named person is unknown, affixing the compliance notice or ticket in a conspicuous location where the undertaking or activity of concern is occurring.